apache/spark-website/security.md

 Description:

-When using PySpark , it's possible for a different local user to connect to the Spark application and impersonate the user running the Spark application.
+When using PySpark, it's possible for a different local user to connect to the Spark application and impersonate the user running the Spark application.
 This affects versions 1.x, 2.0.x, 2.1.x, 2.2.0 to 2.2.2, and 2.3.0 to 2.3.1.